 Not for most people.
-At the one day post-operative visit, most people rate their pain between 0-4 out of 10.
+One day after surgery, most people rate their pain between 0 and 4 out of 10.

 Will you pack my nose?

 No. Packing can be very uncomfortable.
-You will likely have some soft splints in your nose, however.
+But you'll likely have some soft splints in your nose.
 These splints have a hole in them to make it possible to breathe through them, at least for a few days.
-These splints are easily removed at the one week visit.
+Doctors easily remove these splints at the one-week visit.

 How long will I be bruised?

 Bruising is uncommon.
-If you do have some minor bruising, it typically lasts a week or so.
+If you do have some minor bruising, it usually lasts a week or so.

 What should I look for in a surgeon?

-Most rhinoplasties are performed by plastic surgeons, facial plastic surgeons or otolaryngologists (ENT).
+Plastic surgeons, facial plastic surgeons or otolaryngologists (ENT) perform most rhinoplasties.
 Training and board certification in one of these specialties is a good starting point.
-You want a surgeon who frequently performs rhinoplasty.
+You'll likely want a surgeon who often performs rhinoplasty.

-You want a surgeon with a good reputation among patients and other doctors.
-If your surgeon has published numerous papers in the medical literature related to rhinoplasty and is invited to speak at educational conferences, that is one indication that their peers recognize expertise in rhinoplasty.
+You'll likely want a surgeon with a good reputation among patients and other doctors.
+If your surgeon has published many papers in medical literature related to rhinoplasty and is invited to speak at educational conferences, that is usually one sign that their peers recognize expertise in rhinoplasty.

 Make sure that your surgery will be performed in an accredited surgical facility or hospital.
-You should also feel comfortable with your surgeon.
-Your surgeon should be able to explain to you in understandable terms what is going to happen during your surgery.
+You likely should also feel comfortable with your surgeon.
+Look for a surgeon who can explain to you in understandable terms what is going to happen during your surgery.